rodmonic/DragonWoodAI/README.md

 | :--: |
 | reproduction |

 The process is repeated for multiple generations with mutation, variation in the weights and reproduction all happening according to various hyperparameters within the process.
-Luckily all this is handled by a brilliant implementation of the algorithm [neat library]
+Luckily all this is handled by a brilliant implementation of the algorithm in the [Neat-Python](https://neat-python.readthedocs.io/en/latest/index.html) library.

 #### NEAT Process

 Now we have a technique selected and before we go into the important step of input encoding I thought it would be good to cover at a high level how the environment, agent and reward function are going to be used with this technique.
-All of the below is implemented using the [Neat-Python](https://neat-python.readthedocs.io/en/latest/index.html) package.
+All of the below is implemented using the  package.

 1. A network is provided by the NEAT algorithm.
 1. This network is then passed to the Dragonwood game and assigned to the Alice player.